(Published and reprinted from the June 2006 issue of Skydiving Magazine. Also published in Australian Skydiver Magazine.)

 Selling your used gear through ChutingStar puts your items right in front of tens of thousands of skydivers and skaters world-wide.
 Our detailed inspection report on our used gear offerings give skydivers and skaters a straight-forward and thorough account of what they will receive.
 And the transaction is secure as payment and shipping go through ChutingStar.

-(Note: The accompanying video was made when the Argus was still being produced, the m2 was not yet available for purchase and the changeable mode was not available for the CYPRES 2.
+(Note: The article below is current, but the accompanying video was made when the Argus was still being produced, the m2 was not yet available for purchase, the Vigil 2+ had not been released and the changeable mode was not available for the CYPRES 2.
 An updated video will be made in 2014.)

 U.S. Skydivers today have a choice in the Automatic Activation Device (AAD) to have installed in their reserve container as a backup safety device.
 An AAD cuts the reserve container closing loop if the skydiver is exceeding a set speed at a set altitude.
 For most sport skydivers, the activation speed is the same (78 mph or greater), but activation altitudes vary from 750 to 840 feet.